 "I came here to gather some herbs, so if you can just wait here, I'll take you back to town with me once I'm done.
 I might know someone who could help you with your memory."
 She said, smiling again before heading to a small patch of flora a short distance of where they both stood.
 Vanilla nodded, but felt the need to move around, his mind still clouded with thought.

-At the opposite end of the beach where Vanilla stood, was a small shack at the foot of the cliff that surrounded most of the beach, a small gated aqueduct lay beside it.
+At the opposite end of the beach where Vanilla stood, was a small shack at the foot of the cliff that surrounded most of the beach, a small, gated aqueduct lay beside it.
 Behind him, he could see a narrow dirt road that disappeared behind a bend.
-But the second Vanilla took a step near the path, he heard a thunderous sound and just barely caught sight of a fiery orange ball heading for the cliff.
-It struck and exploded, raining chunks of rocks that nearly hit Vanilla, who ducked out of the way as a large boulder crashed to the ground.
-As the dust settled, Vanilla turned and looked in the direction where the missile had came from.
-Standing at the top of the cliff was a strange blue machine with a long rifle on the right arm.
+Just as Vanilla took a step near the path, he heard a thunderous sound, and just barely caught sight of a fiery orange ball heading for the cliff.
+It struck and exploded, raining chunks of rocks that nearly hit Vanilla, who ducked out of the way, as a large boulder crashed to the ground.
+As the dust settled, Vanilla turned and looked in the direction where the missile had come from.
+Standing at the top of the cliff was a strange blue machine with a long rifle on its right arm.
 It half-turned, and Vanilla felt as if whoever was controlling it was staring coldly at him, then it was gone, disappearing into the dense forest.

 "Yea...
 I'm fine.
 But the road..."
 Vanilla replied, pointing.